 What's the Employment Outlook for a Certified Nursing Assistant (CNA)?

-Job growth for nursing assistants in general is expected to be at a rate of 21% over the 2012-2022 decade, according to the U.S. Bureau of Labor Statistics (BLS).
-This projected growth is faster than the average for all occupations and is expected to create 312,200 new positions by 2022.
-The BLS expects community rehabilitation services and home health services to have the best job opportunities, because government funding is expected to lead to less demand for these workers at nursing homes.
+Job growth for nursing assistants in general is expected to be at a rate of 11% over the 2016-2026 decade, according to the U.S. Bureau of Labor Statistics (BLS).
+This projected growth is faster than the average for all occupations and is expected to create 173,400 new positions by 2026.
+The BLS expects long-term care facilities and nursing homes to have the best job opportunities because of the aging baby-boom population.

 Important Facts About Certified Nursing Assistants